defenseunicorns/uds-common/docs/uds-package-practices.md

 ## Integrations

-Below are the minimal services that a UDS package **must** integrate with, using the [UDS `Package` custom resource](https://github.com/defenseunicorns/uds-core/blob/main/src/pepr/operator/README.md#example-uds-package-cr):
+Below are the minimal services that a UDS package **must** integrate with, using the [UDS `Package` custom resource](https://github.com/defenseunicorns/uds-core/blob/main/src/pepr/operator/README.md#example-uds-package-cr).
+These integrations **must** be automated without requiring click-ops from the person deploying the package.

 ### Istio